-Institute cargo clauses come embedded in a marine insurance policy which covers cargo in-transit.
-These clauses are there to specify what kind of items in the cargo is covered in case of any loss or damage to the shipment.
-It is interesting to note; institute cargo clause can cover anything from the cargo to the container that holds its value along with the transport mode which is used to ship the items.
+Institute cargo clauses come embedded in a marine insurance policy that covers cargo in transit.
+These clauses are there to specify what kind of items covers in the cargo in case of any loss or damage to the shipment.
+It is interesting to note; institute cargo clause can cover anything from the cargo to the container that holds its value along with the transport mode used to ship the items.

-- Institute Cargo Clause B: It is considered to be slightly a restrictive cover and therefore, the premium is moderate.
-The policyholder mainly asks for the coverage for some more valuable items or only a partial cargo.
+Considered to be slightly a restrictive cover and therefore, the premium is moderate.
+The policyholder mainly asks for coverage for some more valuable items or only a partial cargo.

-Each of the institute cargo clauses mentioned above is restricted to goods which are in transit.
-The items being shipped would be considered the goods in transit only if they have left from the original location and are still in transit to the destination.
+Each of the institute cargo clauses mentioned above restricts goods that are in transit.
+The items shipped would be in transit only if they have left from the original location and are still in transit to the destination.

 Read More: What is a Cargo Insurance Policy?

-In a case, where goods are insured during transport, irrespective of the fact whether it is by land, air or sea; in case cargo is lost or damaged during transit; the amount would be refunded or replaced to whom who holds its ownership.
+In a case, where goods are insured during transport, irrespective of the fact whether it is by land, air, or sea; if caused lost or damaged in case of cargo during transit; the amount would be refunded or replaced to whom who holds its own.

 For example, the shipment receiver may not file a claim on their inventory until it receives it.
-In case, the shipper holds ownership, and the insured cargo gets damaged, the shipper would get the benefits of the insurance for their goods.
-In this way, buying a marine insurance getting the cargo insured is beneficial for both the parties.
+In case, the shipper holds ownership, and the insured cargo damages, the shipper would get the benefits of the insurance for their goods.
+Thus, buying marine insurance getting the cargo insured is beneficial for both parties.

 - Loss or damage happens due to willful misconduct of the policyholder

-- Loss or damage happen due to insufficiency or unsuitability of packaging
+- Any loss or damage happens due to insufficiency or unsuitability of packaging

-- Loss or damage happen due to delay
+- Loss or damage happens due to delay

-- Loss or damage happen due to insolvency or financial default of the operators of the vessel
+- Any loss or damage happens due to insolvency or financial default of the operators of the vessel

 - Loss or damage or expenses directly or indirectly arise due to nuclear fission, atomic activity, etc.